Aiden-Peace300/c0723-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 - What are the three primary components of a page layout?
 (Which helper classes do you need?)

-  1. Navigation
+  1. rows
-  2. Logo
+  2. columns
-  3. footer
+  3. containers

 - What is the minimum number of **columns** that you should put in a **row**?
   The minimum number of columns in a row is NOT fixed and can vary based on design and content requirements.